-Digital Payments & Fintech · Afghanistan
+Digital Payments & Fintech ยท Afghanistan

-Fintech & digital payments rules in Afghanistan (2026)
+Fintech & payments regulation in Afghanistan (2026)

 Afghanistan shaded by its digital payments & fintech status